masm11/certbot-dns-conoha/README.md

 because certbot's default acme server is not changed to v2 yet.

 If it succeeds, authenticator name and credentials file name are stored in `/etc/letsencrypt/renewal/Your-Domain.conf`.
 So, you need not specify these information when `renew`.
+(But I have not test that.)

 ## License